Central Asia: An Emerging Frontier for Edible Oils

 Growth in 2024 was driven by an intensified focus on self-care and personal image across both social and professional settings.
 Thai consumers are increasingly attentive to skin, hair, and oral health, with preventive care gaining prominence over corrective solutions.

+However, this positive demand outlook is accompanied by a more competitive and price-sensitive market environment.
+High household debt levels, labour market pressures, and political uncertainty have fostered cautious spending behaviour.
 In response, local manufacturers have intensified competition through affordable product formats, notably sachets and smaller pack sizes distributed via convenience stores.
 These strategies enable consumers to manage expenditure while maintaining regular product usage.

 Rising Importance of Oleochemicals in Beauty and Personal Care